viralpandey/custom-elements/README.md

 Testing
 -------
 Testing for all browsers done via BrowserStack.
 Testing for mobile devices done using Ghostlab and Adobe Edge Inspect (formerly Adobe Shadow).
+[Web Page Test](http://www.webpagetest.org/result/130615_BN_AKW/) used to test the performance and optimisation.